ThomasNifong/5e-Changes/docs/index.md

 ### Evocation ###

 <details>
-  <summary>Disruption</summary>
+  <summary>Disrupt Undead</summary>
-Level: 4<br>
+Level: 1<br>
-School: Abjuration<br>
+School: Evocation<br>
-Classes: Bard, Cleric, Sorcerer, Wizard<br>
+Classes: Paladin, Sorcerer, Wizard<br>
-Components: S, V, M (Snake Skin and Jade Gemstone worth 100gp)<br>
+Components: S, V, M (Thin sheet of slate)<br>
-Duration: Concentration, up to 1 Hour<br>
+Duration: Instant<br>
 Casting Time: 1 Action<br>
-Range: Touch<br>
+Range: 40 ft.<br>
 Description:<br>
-Touch a willing creature.
-They have advantage on saving throws against spells and other magical effects..
+Make a ranged spell attack against one target in range.
+On a hit, the target takes 4d6 radiant damage.
+You have advantage on the attack roll if the target is a fiend or undead.
 </details>

 <details>